Citation, DOI & article data

 Oligodendrogliomas are intracranial tumors that account for 5-25% of all gliomas and 5-10% of all primary intracranial neoplasms.

 On imaging, oligodendrogliomas commonly present as masses involving the cortex or subcortical white matter, with low attenuation on CT, hypointense compared to grey matter on T1 and hyperintense compared to grey matter on T2-weighted MRI images.
+GRE/SWI sequence shows blooming due to calcification.
 The attenuation or signal can be eventually heterogeneous due to calcification, cystic degeneration and hemorrhage.

 The reliance on molecular markers is, however, not foolproof.
 Sometimes molecular markers are unavailable (in many countries or regional centers) or sometimes equivocal.
-In such instances, the diagnosis reverts to histological features alone, and are termed Not-Otherwise-Specified (NOS) 9.
-Clearly, as the two groups are not the same, this is creating problems when interpreting the literature.
+In such instances, the diagnosis reverts to histological features alone, and are termed not otherwise specified (NOS) 9.

 Oligodendroglioma is considered the third most common glioma accounting for 2%–5% of primary brain tumors and 5%–18% of all glial neoplasms 8.

-Oligodendrogliomas are usually tumors of middle-aged adults, occurring most commonly in the 4th and 5th decades of life 10.
-They are rare in children 10.
+Oligodendrogliomas are usually tumors of middle-aged adults, occurring most commonly in the 4th and 5th decades of life, somewhat older for grade 3 tumors 10,11.
 There is a slight male predilection (M:F 1.3:1) 10.

-Due to frequent cortical involvement, they most commonly (two-thirds of patients) present with seizures 9.
-Otherwise, clinical presentation is non-specific with symptoms related to increased intracranial pressure and focal neurological deficits being common.
+Due to frequent cortical involvement, oligodendrogliomas most commonly (two-thirds of patients) present with seizures 9.
+Otherwise, the clinical presentation is non-specific with symptoms related to increased intracranial pressure and focal neurological deficits being common.

 The vast majority of oligodendrogliomas arise in the cerebral hemispheres, with brainstem, cerebellum and spinal cord being distinctly uncommon 9.